D-Ribose Gummies

 Testing D-Ribose in Gummies: Plan for a Real Method

-If D-ribose is a label-driving active in your formula, you want a matrix-appropriate, validated method that demonstrates specificity, acceptable recovery, and precision across lots.
-This is where products often get into trouble: the gummy looks great, but the lab method can’t reliably distinguish D-ribose from similar carbohydrates in the base.
+D-ribose testing in a gummy matrix isn’t always plug-and-play.
+Gummies can contain multiple sugars, syrups, acids, flavors, and sometimes fibers or polyols, which complicate sample prep and analysis.
+If D-ribose is a label-driving active, you need a matrix-appropriate, validated method that demonstrates specificity, acceptable recovery, and precision across lots.
+That’s where products often get into trouble: the gummy looks great, but the lab can’t reliably distinguish D-ribose from similar carbohydrates.

 Packaging Is Part of the Formula